 Understanding the perks

-However, some internet users have reported even better perks in return for late delivery.
-Several posters have reported on internet forum sites that when they contacted Amazon to inform the company a package was late, the e-tailer offered anywhere from a $5 to $20 gift certificate toward any product on the site, a 20 percent discount on an Amazon Prime membership, or other offers.
+Keep in mind that some internet users have reported even better perks in return for a late Amazon Prime delivery.
+Several posters have reported that the e-tailer offered anywhere from a $5 to $20 gift certificate toward any product on the site, a 20 percent discount on an Amazon Prime membership, or other offers.

-It's unclear exactly what triggers Amazon to offer one deal over another, and it might have something to do with the time of year.
+It's unclear exactly what triggers Amazon to offer one deal over another, and it might have something to do with the time of year and whether you've complained before or not.
 But a quick look online clearly shows that Amazon is willing to offer more than just an extra month of Amazon Prime.

 So, the question becomes, how do customers actually take advantage of such deals when their packages are later than Amazon promised?

-Finally, customers can choose to contact Amazon's customer service via email, phone or live chat.
-Amazon recommends selecting the phone option to get support more quickly; customers can specify which phone number the rep should call.
-Online-chat waiting times aren't so bad, and some users have said that Amazon has responded to emails within the hour they contacted the company.
+Generally, Amazon recommends selecting the phone option to get support more quickly; customers can specify which phone number the rep should call.
+Still, online-chat waiting times aren't bad and we've been able to speak with Amazon reps after waiting just a few minutes.

 Talking to customer service